TrustlyInc/trustly-webview-example/README.md

 ## The iOS App

 The `ios-app` directory contains a simple Swift app that renders a Webview of a given URL.
 With the above React app running, the iOS app can be pointed to the resulting URL to demonstrate the webview and secure-in-app-browser functionality required to successfully integrate the two applications.
 Additional instructions can be found in that directory's [ReadMe](./ios-app/README.md).

+## The Android App

+The `android-app` directory contains a simple Kotlin app that renders a Webview of a given URL.
+With the above React app running, the Android app can be pointed to the resulting URL to demonstrate the webview and secure-in-app-browser functionality required to successfully integrate the two applications.
+Additional instructions can be found in that directory's [ReadMe](./android-app/README.md).